daleonpz/Research-Project/chapter2.md

 **Rover rotations**
 Rover is a  ground vehicle which means that it only steers in one axis.
 Thus, only rotations in the Y-Axis are possible.
-As shown in figure \ref{img:roverrotations}, rotations in the X-axis are not possible since the Rover moves on the ground.
+As shown in Figure \ref{img:roverrotations}, rotations in the X-axis are not possible since the Rover moves on the ground.
 The same applies to rotations in the Z-axis.
 In other words, the only relevant information from the estimated Euler angles is $\rho$, or the angle related to the Y-axis.

 ![Rotation rotations (a) Rotation in X-axis (b) Rotation in Y-axis  \label{img:roverrotations}](img/roverrotation.jpg)